epadam/Production-Time-Series-Prediction-System/Data_Engineering/README.md

    * Use pre-trained model to pre annotate the data

-5. Orchestrate the pipeline (Airflow)
+4. Orchestrate the pipeline (Airflow)

-4. Develop CI/CD for your Data Processing pipeline
+5. Develop CI/CD automation for your Data Processing pipeline (data collection, ETL, Airflow)

-5. Deploy on Kubernetes
+6. Deploy on Kubernetes